How To Select Your First Radio

 Types of Aircraft

 Computer radios typically have some level of software for airplanes and most include some type of helicopter software too.
 This software can go from basic to advanced and usually the more advanced the software the higher the price of the radio.
 Many do not include specific software for sailplanes/gliders which are the same thing for the purposes of this discussion.
 That does not mean that you can’t use them to fly gliders.
 Gliders are just specialized forms of airplanes.
 What it means is that the radio’s software will not include the special mixes that many gliders pilots want.
 So, if you plan to fly gliders you may wish to look for a radio that includes glider mixes.
+If gliders/sailplanes are in your plans then read this article:

 There are also quad copters, aerial photography and first person view as other forms of flying.
-They may require special software of they may require extra channels.
+They may require special software or they may require extra channels.
 Before you buy a radio, talk to people who do this kind of flying.
 It would be very disappointing to buy a radio only to find it can’t fly the aircraft you just purchased.

 How Many Channels?